grapajaneedi/simple-crud-laravel-project/readme.md

 -   **database**: Contains migration files for database setup.

 ## Contributors

 -   [Janeedi Grapa ](https://github.com/grapajaneedi)

 ## Acknowledgments

 Thank you for considering me to be your new Web Developer.
-I hope this project meets your expectations and demonstrates my proficiency in PHP and Laravel development.
+I hope this project meets your expectations and demonstrates my skills in PHP and Laravel development.
+I will continue to learn more and do my best.
 Feel free to reach out if you have any questions or feedback.